Adriana Amaya

 programs Director

-Born in Monterrey, Mexico, and raised in Dallas’ Webb Chapel neighborhood, Adriana’s personal journey fuels her deep commitment to empowering underserved communities.
-She holds a Bachelor of Arts in Political Science with a Minor in Spanish for Global Competence, and a Master of Public Administration from the University of Texas at Arlington—achievements she pursued while working full-time and raising a family.
-Her favorite saying, “Cuando se quiere, se puede” (“Where there’s a will, there’s a way”), reflects the determination that defines her career and life.
+Born in Monterrey, Mexico, and raised in Dallas’ Webb Chapel neighborhood, Adriana’s life journey deeply informs her passion for community empowerment.
+She earned a Bachelor of Arts in Political Science with a Minor in Spanish for Global Competence, followed by a Master of Public Administration from the University of Texas at Arlington—all while working full-time and raising a family.
+Her favorite saying, “Cuando se quiere, se puede” (“Where there’s a will, there’s a way”), reflects the perseverance, resilience, and faith that define both her personal and professional life.